-Which is why it’s so important to develop a migration plan!
-No worries, we’re happy to help you.
-Following these 3 simple steps and best practices, you’ll be able to develop your own customized MDM migration plan for your school or district.
-Be sure to invest time to build a strong plan – it will be well worth it in the long-run!
+Which is why it’s so important to develop an MDM migration plan.
+No worries, we’re happy to help you go along this process with some tips from our incredible Customer Success Team!
+Following these 3 steps and best practices, you’ll be able to develop your own MDM migration plan for your school or district.
+Be sure to invest time to build a strong plan, it will be well worth it in the long-run!

-By closely supporting many schools and districts migrating from other MDM providers over the past few months, we’ve noticed the most successful educational institutions developed a strong migration plan based on 3 factors: Analysis, Testing, and Deployment Support.
-Check out the most successful IT Staff procedures to experience the most streamlined MDM migration:
+By closely supporting many schools and districts migrating from other MDM providers over the last few years, we’ve noticed the most successful educational institutions developed a strong migration plan based on three big factors: Analysis, Testing, and Deployment Support.
+Check out the procedures of the most successful IT leaders to experience the most streamlined mobile device management solution migration:

-This first step might be the toughest, as you need to evaluate your entire current mobile device landscape and identify the expectations of teachers and students before beginning.
+This first step might be the toughest, as you need to evaluate your entire current Apple device landscape and identify the expectations of teachers and students before proceeding.
 The analysis will provide you with guidelines for the best migration process, enrollment method, and management framework.
-The list below can help you remember the elements which may require more attention:
+The list below will help you remember the elements which may require more attention:

 Take time to learn about the different methods of enrollment and registration, as well as the benefits each could offer.
 Don’t just try to use the easy way out.
 Sometimes the time invested up front is well worth it in the long-run.

 Great tip: Simulate the application of commands in a regular classroom environment.
-You can follow a flow similar to this: the teacher creates a list of Study Apps and applies it to student iPads; they then open the Apple Classroom App to monitor the student iPad screens; towards the end of class apply App Lock in the subject-area app to provide students with extra practice.
+If you are testing Mosyle Manager as your next mobile device management software solution, you can follow a flow similar to this for example: the teacher creates a list of Study Apps and applies it to student iPads; they then open the Apple Classroom App to monitor the student iPad screens; towards the end of class apply App Lock in the subject-area app to provide students with extra practice.

 Remember: Follow all procedures that were validated during the analysis and testing phases.
-Be ok with investing the time to successfully complete the migration.
-After all, it’s important to make sure all of the school devices are setup to meet the needs of the school.
+Be satisfied with investing the time to successfully complete the migration.
+After all, it’s important to make sure all of the school Apple devices are setup to meet the needs of the school and/or district.
 Balance the timeline of your deployment with the ability to troubleshoot any issue that may occur.

 Lastly, the MDM solution will impact the results of the migration.
-Be sure the MDM provider is the right one for what you want to accomplish, has a high level of success with implementing commands, and ample amount of support for iPad deployments!
+Be sure the MDM provider is the right one for what you want to accomplish, has a high level of success with implementing commands, and ample amount of support for Apple deployment!